sunbingfeng/sunbingfeng.github.io/_posts/2018-07-23-awk_Great_tool_you_should_master.md

 ## Log parser

-Supposed that you get a log file, and we subtract a segment of it below.
+Supposed that you get a log file which has thousands of lines and is not in a standard csv-like format(we subtract a segment of it below), you have to perform some analysis based on it.

 ```
 I0713 10:40:47.478701  9083 xxxx.cpp:284] ================================>FPS: 7